bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Overall the samples look more or less reasonable.
-This is backed up by the autocorrelation (AC) plots, which shows little to no correlation between samples (i.e. independence), which is what you want from an MCMC sampler.
+This is backed up by the autocorrelation (AC) plots, which shows little to no correlation between samples (i.e. independence).
 I had to (manually) tune both algorithms in order to get to a point where the AC plots didn't show significant correlation.
 For MH, I had to increase the step size sufficiently.
 For HMC, I had to tune between the stepsize and number of steps to get that result.

 Adding another dimension, I also ran HMC and MH for a `bivariate normal distribution <https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Bivariate_case>`__ with standard deviation in both dimension of :math:`1.0`, and a correlation of :math:`0.9`.
-The samples are plotted (from top to bottom, left to right) in Figure 8 for two HMC runs, a MH run, and a comparison to the results of directly sampling from it (with Numpy).
+The samples are plotted (from left to right, top to bottom) in Figure 8 for two HMC runs, a MH run, and a comparison to the results of directly sampling from it (with Numpy).
 I plotted the unit circle to give a sense of scale of the standard deviation of two dimensions (multivariate normal distributions with